info201b-au2022/project-zahrafiroz/docs/p01-proposal.md

-# The Human-centered Consequences of Climate Change.
+# The Human-Centered Consequences of Climate Change.

 ### Code Name - ClimateChange1